Honey from the Lion: A Companion Soundscape

-"Never Whack!," a profile of "punk farmer" George O'Neal of Lil' Farm in Timberlake, NC, was my first radio piece, produced for John Biewen's "Intro to Audio Documentary Course" and the Center for Documentary Studies at Duke's "The Art of Farming" project.
-In 2016, the piece was featured on John Biewen's excellent podcast "Scene on Radio" from the Center of Documentary Studies.
+"Never Whack!," a profile of "punk farmer" George O'Neal of Lil' Farm in Timberlake, NC, was produced for John Biewen's "Intro to Audio Documentary Course" and the Center for Documentary Studies at Duke's "The Art of Farming" project.
+In 2016, the piece was featured on John Biewen's podcast "Scene on Radio" from the Center of Documentary Studies.

 The Maine Avenue Fish Market, or The Wharf, as it’s referred to by most locals, is not a place you are likely to stumble upon.
 It’s tucked away under the I-395 overpass and sits on floating docks on DC’s southwest waterfront.
 It wasn’t always so hidden.